wikimedia/mediawiki-extensions-FileImporter/README.md

 self-documenting example of such a rule set.
 Setting the server to an empty string turns the feature off.

+**FileImporterCommonsHelperHelpPage** specifies the location of the on wiki help for the configuration described above.

 **FileImporterCommentForPostImportRevision** defines the text used for the edit summary of a post import revision.
 Default is `Imported with FileImporter from $1` where `$1` is the URL of the source file.